doguyilmaz/use-typewriter-animation/docs/docs/contributing/contributing.md

+---
+sidebar_position: 1
+title: Contributing Guide
+description: How to contribute to use-typewriter-animation
+---

 # 🤝 Contributing to use-typewriter-animation

 Thank you for your interest in contributing!
 This guide will help you get started with contributing to our modern, performant React typewriter animation library.